fsobral/RAFF.jl/paper.md

 appears in many areas of science.
 When data comes from real experiments, non-expected error may cause the appearance of outliers.
 Detection of outliers is always regarded as the statistical part of data adjustment. ``RAFF`` (Robust Algebraic Fitting Function) is a Julia package to the adjustment of mathematical models with automatic detection of outliers.

-``RAFF`` is based on algorithms for Lower Order-Value Optimization (LOVO) [@Andreani2009] to fit the given models.
+It is an optimization-based package, based on algorithms for Lower Order-Value Optimization (LOVO) [@Andreani2009] to fit the user-provided models.
 In order to find a robust adjustment, a voting system is used.
 The voting system is also responsible for the detection of possible outliers.

-``Gala`` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for ``Gala`` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. ``Gala`` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the ``Astropy`` package [@astropy] (``astropy.units`` and ``astropy.coordinates``).

-``Gala`` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in ``Gala`` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
-The source code for ``Gala`` has been archived to Zenodo with the linked DOI: [@zenodo]
+``RAFF`` main methods expect as input a dataset of the observed data and a model function, whose parameters one intends to adjust.
+The user may also provide more information, such as the expected number of *trusted* observations.
+Additional methods and options are also available to more advanced users, such as generation of random test data and multistart strategies.
+It uses Julia's ``ForwardDiff``[@ForwardDiff] package, so the user does not need to compute the derivatives of the model function. ``RAFF`` also has a parallel and distributed version, which uses the native ``Distributed``[@Distributed] package.
+The distributed version is a centralized implementation that does not uses shared arrays, therefore, can be run both locally or in a cluster of heterogeneous computers.

+``RAFF`` is intended to be used by all experimental researchers who know a little about mathematical modeling and fitting functions.

 # Mathematics